Triple-alpha process: In stars

-Nuclear fusion reactions of helium with hydrogen produces lithium-5, which also is highly unstable, and decays back into smaller nuclei with a half-life of 3.7e-22 s.
+Nuclear fusion reactions of helium with hydrogen produces lithium-5, which is also highly unstable, and decays back into smaller nuclei with a half-life of 3.7e-22 s.

 Fusing with additional helium nuclei can create heavier elements in a chain of stellar nucleosynthesis known as the alpha process, but these reactions are only significant at higher temperatures and pressures than in cores undergoing the triple-alpha process.
 This creates a situation in which stellar nucleosynthesis produces large amounts of carbon and oxygen, but only a small fraction of those elements are converted into neon and heavier elements.
 Oxygen and carbon are the main "ash" of helium-4 burning.

 In neutron stars

 Material that accretes from a companion star onto the surface of a neutron star may begin this helium-burning process in a local region.
 The burning wave is estimated to travel at 50 to 500 km/s, traversing the surface in around one second.
 Within this second, the neutron star rapidly rotates, moving the brighter burning region in and out of view.
 This intensity modulation allows the rotational frequency to be measured, sometimes up to 300 Hz.

 Some neutron stars have been measured with such an intensity modulation at 600 Hz.
 A suggested origin is neutron stars which rotate at 300 Hz, but have two burning regions.
 The second burning region is theorized to form almost immediately after the first, exactly on the opposite side of the neutron star, due to the convergence of gravitational wave from the initial thermonuclear ignition.